dashaub/PBDP/hw1/Shaub_David_HW1.md

   		<p class="lead">This page is used to test the proper operation of the <a href="http://apache.org">Apache HTTP server</a> after it has been installed.
 If you can read this page it means that this site is working properly.
 This server is powered by <a href="http://centos.org">CentOS</a>.</p>
 		</div>
 ```
-We also see that this access is logged:
+We also see that this access is logged.
+Both a browser and curl request from our OS X host OS appear:
 ```
 $ sudo cat /var/log/httpd/access_log
 192.168.183.1 - - [29/Jan/2018:18:27:00 +0000] "GET /noindex/css/fonts/Light/OpenSans-Light.ttf HTTP/1.1" 404 240 "http://192.168.183.1/noindex/css/open-sans.css" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_11_6) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/63.0.3239.132 Safari/537.36"